shaungrady/angular-http-etag/readme.md

 ---

 Easy ETag-based caching for `$http` service requests!
-Increase responsiveness, decrease bandwidth.
+Increase responsiveness, decrease bandwidth usage.

 * Caches ETag headers and sends them back to the server in the `If-None-Match` header.
 * Caches response data with flexible cache configuration.